 Gemcitabine, known commercially by its brand name Gemzar, is a drug developed by Eli Lilly and Company that may be used to treat malignant mesothelioma.
 It has been FDA approved to treat several types of cancer, including breast cancer, ovarian cancer, pancreatic cancer and non-small cell lung cancer (NSCLC).
-For those diagnosed with mesothelioma, gemcitabine can be used as a first-line treatment when combined with cisplatin or another platinum-based chemotherapy drug.
+For those diagnosed with mesothelioma who are unable to receive pemetrexed, gemcitabine can be used as a first-line treatment when combined with cisplatin or carboplatin.
 It may also be used by itself as a second-line mesothelioma treatment for patients who didn’t respond well to initial chemotherapy.

 How Gemcitabine Is Used to Treat Mesothelioma

 Gemcitabine helps kill mesothelioma cells by interfering with the DNA and RNA the cancer cells use to replicate themselves.
 Because of this interference, they are unable to reproduce and eventually go through a death process called apoptosis.